Discover Shine Falls: The Breathtaking 58-Meter Waterfall Near Napier

 Unique Wildlife Habitat

-Surrounding Shine Falls, a unique wildlife habitat thrives, offering visitors a chance to witness an array of native fauna.
-Keep your eyes peeled for native birds like the tui, kiwi, and kākā, especially during early morning hours.
+Around Shine Falls, a unique wildlife habitat prospers, giving visitors a glimpse of native fauna.
+Look out for birds like the tui and kereru, especially in the early morning.

 Scenic Ecosystem Views